Unchain1014/BeatTagBuilder/README.md

   - Artist Type Beat Tags

 - **Tag Processing**:
   - **SoundCloud**: Wraps tags in quotation marks and separates them with commas.
-Supports `#` and commas to trigger new tags.
   - **YouTube**: Removes `#` and quotation marks from tags and separates them with commas.

 - **Tag Cleaning**: